 If at all possible, gradually increase your return to everyday obligations.
 Be it work or school, try to start at 10 hrs your first week back, then try 20 hrs the following week.
 By gradually working your way up to full-time attendance, you’re giving your brain the space it needs to finish healing.
 Even if you feel better, this step is important (if you can make it work).

 Bonus advice: If you’re looking for something else you can do to help your brain heal, consider an anti-inflammatory diet.
 If that’s too much, reduce your intake of processed foods and refined sugar.
-Above all, make sure you eat regularly: six small meals per day or three normal sized meals.
+Above all, make sure you eat regularly: six small meals per day or three normal-sized meals.

 How to Treat a Concussion Headache

 Head trauma never feels good.
-You can take over-the-counter pain medicines like Tylenol, Advil, Motrin, Ibuprofen, Aleve, etc. to reduce your pain while you recover from a concussion.
+You can take over-the-counter pain medicines like Tylenol, Advil, Motrin, Ibuprofen, Aleve, etc., to reduce your pain while you recover from a concussion.
 Follow the directions on the bottle suitable for your age, and never take more than the maximum dose without a doctor’s approval.

 For a severe headache that isn’t controlled by OTC pain medicine, speak to your doctor about alternatives.

-While all the advice above applies for children as well, it can be difficult to put into practice (depending on the age of your child).
+While all the advice above applies to children as well, it can be difficult to put into practice (depending on the age of your child).
 If they’re old enough to listen and follow instructions, you can help them with their daily physical and cognitive exercises.
 Listen to their feedback; if they’re in too much pain or getting overwhelmed, help them calm down.
 It’s important for their autonomic nervous system (discussed above) to recover in a low-stress environment.

 If your toddler has a concussion, then follow-up care is more difficult.
 Do what you can to protect them from falls and encourage as much rest as possible.
 If you can get them to solve some puzzles, that’s great.
 You may need to work with your family physician to set up a realistic care plan.